Control in the Presence of Manipulators: Cooperative and Competitive Cases: Preliminaries

 Our model of allowing control in the presence of manipulators varies the standard control definitions to allow some of the voters to be manipulators, and thus to come in as blank slates.
 We mention that for AV, it is legal to have manipulators among the registered and/or the unregistered votes.
 For the cooperative cases, the question is whether the chair can choose preferences for the manipulators such that, along with using his or her legal control-decision ability for that control type, $p$ can be made (precluded from being) a winner.
 We denote these types by adding in an ``M+,'' e.g., plurality-M+CCAV\@.
 For the competitive cases, we can look at the case where the manipulative coalition sets its votes and then the chair chooses a control action, and we call that MF for ``manipulators first.''
 Or we can have the chair control first and then the manipulators set their votes, which we call CF for ``chair first.''
 Since the manipulators seek to thwart the chair, the case Borda-CCAV-MF, for example, asks whether under Borda, no matter how the manipulative voters, moving first, set their votes, there will exist some choice of at most $k$ unregistered voters that the chair can add so that $p$ is a winner.
-For partition cases, we add the string ``-revoting'' to indicate that after the first-round elections occur, the manipulators can change their votes in the final election.
+For partition cases, we add the string ``-revoting'' to indicate that after the first-round elections occur, the manipulators can change their votes in the runoff.
+Notice that for a given control action the CF case is a subset of the MF case, since if there exists a control action such that for all manipulations the chair is successful, then the chair is successful with this same control action when the manipulators go first.

+Below we formally state the control plus manipulation action of constructive control by deleting voters (CCDV) for the collaborative (M+), chair-first (CF), and manipulator-first (MF) cases.